King County's budget shortfall

 Simply cutting the level of expenditures or finding new revenues does not solve the structural problem, unless these actions increase the long-term growth of revenues and reduce growth in expenditures.
 The graph below illustrates the problem.

-(This graph shows projected expenditures growing at 4-5% and projected revenues growing at 1-2%.)
+(This graph shows projected expenditures growing at about 4% and projected revenues growing at about 2%.)

 (1) Budget is at balance in Year 1 with expenditures equal to revenues.

-(2) With expenditures growing at 4-5%, the cost of offering the same programs in Year 2 grows to here.
+(2) With expenditures growing at about 4%, the cost of offering the same programs in Year 2 grows to here.

 (4) The difference between expenditure and revenue growth leads to a gap, requiring a cut in expenditures to balance the budget.

-(5) If the budget cut affects only the level, but not the growth of expenditures, remaining expenditures will continue to grow at 4-5%.
+(5) If the budget cut affects only the level, but not the growth of expenditures, remaining expenditures will continue to grow at about 4%.
 The level of expenditures needed to provide the same level of services as in the previous year grows to here.

 The structural gap is not confined to King County.
 Counties across Washington State face this continuing challenge between expenditures that increase at a much higher percentage than the revenues the county can collect.